gerarddomenechcobos1998/mern-v2/README.md

 ### Considerations
 - As we are using mongoose the models names should be in singular and with first letter in Uppercase.
 (The collection created at mongodb will be created automatically in plural).
 - The prefix (/api), the port (3000) can be changed at index.js file.
 If change the port also change the port of the following files: Dockerfile and docker-compose.yml.
-- The connection to mongoose (at index.js file) have the "mongo" name.
-This is because we are connecting it to mongodb docker container named "mongo".
+- The connection to mongoose (at index.js file) have the "db" name.
+This is because we are connecting it to mongodb docker container named "db".
 If change the name of the service, change also the name of the host to connect.